-- (a) A person commits a public nuisance infraction if without lawful authority to do so, he does any act or fails to do any duty, which act or omission either: - (1) unreasonably annoys, injures, or endangers the comfort, repose, health, or safety of three or more persons;

-- (2) offends public decency; - (3) unlawfully interferes with, obstructs, or tends to obstruct, or render dangerous for passage, any lake, stream, canal, or basin, or any public park, square, street, highway or road; or - in any way unreasonably renders three or more persons insecure in life or the use of property. - (b) An act or omission to act which affects three (3) or more persons in the ways specified in this section is still a nuisance regardless that the extent of the annoyance or damage inflicted on the individuals is unequal. - (c) The presence of a lawful authority need not be disproved by the prosecution but shall be presented as an affirmative defense. - (d) The commission by act or omission of a public nuisance shall not be punished under this section if the same conduct constitutes another offense which has also been charged against a defendant.
+- A. A person commits a public nuisance infraction if without lawful authority to do so, he does any act or fails to do any duty, which act or omission either: - 1.
+Unreasonably annoys, injures, or endangers the comfort, repose, health, or safety of three or more persons; - 2.
+Offends public decency; - 3.
+Unlawfully interferes with, obstructs, or tends to obstruct, or render dangerous for passage, any lake, stream, canal, or basin, or any public park, square, street, highway or road; or - 4.
+In any way unreasonably renders three or more persons insecure in life or the use of property. - B. An act or omission to act which affects three (3) or more persons in the ways specified in this section is still a nuisance regardless that the extent of the annoyance or damage inflicted on the individuals is unequal. - C. The presence of a lawful authority need not be disproved by the prosecution but shall be presented as an affirmative defense. - D. The commission by act or omission of a public nuisance shall not be punished under this section if the same conduct constitutes another offense which has also been charged against a defendant.

-§4-3-52 Curfew Infraction - Persons Under Eighteen (18) Years
+Section 4.90.019 Curfew Infraction - Persons Under Eighteen (18) Years [4-3-52]

-- (a) A person fourteen (14) years and under, commits a curfew infraction if he is on the streets, highways, or any place open to the public: - (1) between the weekday hours of 9:00 p.m. to 6:00 a.m.; and - (2) between the weekend hours of 10:00 p.m. to 6:00 a.m. - (b) A person fifteen (15) years to eighteen (18), commits a curfew infraction if he is on the streets, highways, or any place open to the public: - (1) between the weekday hours of 10:00 p.m. to 6:00 a.m.; and - (2) between weekend hours of 12:00 midnight to 6:00 a.m. - (c) Weekday hours are defined as beginning at 6:00 p.m.
-Sunday through Friday at 6:00 p.m. - (d) It may be a defense to a prosecution under this section upon a showing of good cause for the violation, including written parental consent to be out past the stated curfew for a specific reason and at a specific place. - (e) Beginning June 1 through August 31 of each year the weekday curfew hours will be extended one (1) hour at night for all minors.
-Under no circumstances, except those listed in (d), will minors be allowed on the streets, highways, or any place open to the public before 6:00 a.m.
+- A. A person fourteen (14) years of age and under, commits a curfew infraction if he is on the streets, highways, or any place open to the public: - 1. between the weekday hours of 9:00 pm to 6:00 am; and - 2. between the weekend hours of 10:00 pm to 6:00 am - B. A person between the ages of fifteen (15) years to eighteen (18) years, commits a curfew infraction if he is on the streets, highways, or any place open to the public: - 1. between the weekday hours of 10:00 pm to 6:00 am; and - 2. between weekend hours of 12:00 am to 6:00 am. - C. Weekday hours are defined as beginning at Sunday 6:00 pm through Friday 6:00 pm. - D. It may be a defense to a prosecution under this section upon a showing of good cause for the violation, including written parental consent to be out past the stated curfew for a specific reason and at a specific place. - E. Beginning June 1 through August 31 of each year, the weekday curfew hours will be extended one (1) hour at night for all minors.
+Under no circumstances, except those listed in above in paragraph D, will minors be allowed on the streets, highways, or any place open to the public before 6:00 am.